Grow With Custom Home Project Managers

 The case is no different with offering clients the option to be their custom home project's manager.

-Adding that as an option is something that can draw more potential customers to your dealership.
+Offering the custom home project manager option can draw more potential customers to your dealership.
 However, there are a few things we tell every Barden Independent Dealer considering this for their dealership:

 Why?

-Getting insurance coverage for their project – and others that might be required for their project – can be a major headache and cause delays in moving forward.
+Getting insurance coverage for their project — and others that might be required for their project — can be a major headache and cause delays in moving forward.
 Unlike you, they don't have a company where such coverage is part of doing business.
-For the client, getting the coverage can be tough with a lot of hoops to jump through from insurers.
-Leaving the role of GC to you is a much simpler and more efficient option for their project.
+For the client, getting the coverage can be difficult with many hoops to jump through from insurers.
+Leaving the GC role to you is a much simpler and more efficient option for their project.

-1. With respect to project risk, let's look at a different one: Financial
+Concerning project risk, let's look at a different one: Financial.

 A rather understated advantage of the client acting as their own GC involves financial risk mitigation.